Commercial Property Insurance provides coverage for your property in the case of an accident or natural disaster.

-If your business has property that belongs to others in your care and that property is destroyed, Property Insurance can cover the loss.
+If your business has property that belongs to others in your care and that property is destroyed, Commercial Property Insurance can cover the loss.

 For example, if your borrow your neighbor’s copy machine and it is destroyed by a fire, it would be covered.
 Also, leased equipment that your business does not have a contractual obligation to insure is also considered property of others.

-The limit of liability for property of others is separate from your Contents coverage.
+The limit of liability for property of others is separate from your contents coverage.
 It also usually has a very low limit by default.
 This limit can be increased by paying additional premiums.

 This coverage is not sufficient for businesses that frequently have temporary possession of others’ property such as dry cleaners, valet parking, or computer repair businesses.
 If you have this kind of business, you should buy Bailee’s Insurance.

-What risks are covered by property insurance?
+What risks are covered by Commercial Property Insurance?

-Property Insurance can be purchased on either a named perils or open perils basis.
+Commercial Property Insurance can be purchased on either a named perils or open perils basis.
 Named perils means that only the risks specifically listed in the insurance contract are covered.
 Open perils covers any risk that is not specifically excluded from the insurance policy.
 Open perils premiums are higher than named perils because the coverage is more comprehensive.